D8s

 Alternate PCB layout.

 I also tried laying out the board with the LED and resistor banks swapped, but it looked too top-heavy.
-Having that top margin above the LED clusters does make a notable visual difference!
+Having that margin above the LED clusters does make a notable visual difference!

 Then off to PCB-Way with my files, and after a quick bit of back-and-forth with their helpful technical-sales staff (because I don't do this nearly often enough to get everything right first go!), I ordered 5 boards, the minimum quantity, on the cheapest production process, costing only $US1 each (plus shipping).